 See what's happening with UNW English!

 "I did indeed feel prepared for graduate school.
 I was able to workshop creative writing and analyze literature better than a lot of my peers and had way more practical experience."

 Lacy, alum who concentrated in writing

 "My degree has been a springboard, launching me into a career in technical writing.
-When I came to Northwestern, I wasn't expecting to end up here.
 The skills and knowledge I gained as a student are tools that I still rely on today, and the knowledge base built during my college years has been a solid foundation, enabling me to specialize in the medical industry."